-The Department of Psychology is noted as being among the leading departments of psychology in the UK.
-It is reputed for its contributions to the development of psychology: in critical social psychology, especially the theoretical and methodological development of studies of identity, subjectivity and experience; in the application of psychological methods and principles to questions of policing and justice; and in other areas of cognitive and applied psychology.
-In addition, there is a developing expertise in diverse areas of therapeutic practice.
+The School of Psychology is noted as being among the leading departments of psychology in the UK.
+It is reputed for its contributions to the development of psychology: in critical social and developmental psychology, especially the theoretical and methodological development of studies of identity, subjectivity and experience; areas of migration and cultural psychology, in the application of psychological methods and principles to questions of policing and justice; and in other areas of cognitive and applied psychology.
+In addition, there is expertise in diverse areas of counselling and therapeutic practice.

-We welcome applications for PhD study in social, cognitive, forensic and organisational psychology, including applications that situate psychological research in wider social, political or cultural contexts and/or explore the policy or applied relevance of psychological research.
+We welcome applications for PhD study in social, cognitive, and forensic psychology as well as mental health and counselling/psychotherapy, including applications that situate psychological research in wider social, political or cultural contexts and/or explore the policy or applied relevance of psychological research.